Gabrielpanga/node-starter/README.md

 - `docker:stop`: stops the docker service (docker-compose down)
 - `db:setup / db:setup:test`: creates the database if it not exists for dev / test environment
 - `db:create / db:create:test`: creates & execute migrations of the database if it not exists for dev / test environment
-- `db:migrate / db:migrate:test`: runs the database migration client for dev / test environment
+- `db:migrate:schema / db:migrate:schema:test`: runs the database migration client of the schema for dev / test environment
+- `db:migrate:data`: runs the database migration client of the data for dev environment
 - `db:seed`: runs the seeds of the project for dev environment
 - `start`: compiles and starts the application
 - `start-dev`: watch the TS files, on a change it builds the hole application and starts.